Background

 service and resource hub of the district.

-A5: The Government will identify a non-governmental organization through open tender.
+A3: The Government identifies a non-governmental organization through open tender.

 therapist, a dietitian, a pharmacist as well as social workers.